digfish/geotagged-media/readme.txt

 By default and for privacy reasons, Wordpress strips away EXIF tags containing the location metadata, so the only alternative is to use the Wordpress plugin [Exifography](https://pt.wordpress.org/plugins/thesography/) which extracts the location data from the tags and stores it in the wordpress database.

-= Which composer commands are supported? =

-By now, allows you to view the contents of composer.json, update the plugins that are using composer, and add dependencies to the plugin using composer search through the dashboard.

 == Screenshots ==

 1. Edit Media gtm_edit_media.jpg